-- Most of the candidates who reach to the interview stage, can’t even write code for basic algorithms such as printing numbers in a loop or calculating the factorial of a number.
+- Most of the candidates who reach the interview stage, can’t even write code for basic algorithms such as printing numbers in a loop or calculating the factorial of a number.

 There is no sure-shot success formula for technical recruitment.
 But there are some techniques which, if followed, can do away with much of the hassle in the recruitment workflow.

-Here’s a three-pronged approach to hire right.
+Here’s a three-pronged approach to hiring right.

 Filter using online tests

 The first step to get the right candidates is filtering out the ones that are not suitable.
-It might be surprising to hear, but many people who claim to be rock star programmers can’t even write a single line of sensible code.
+It might be surprising to hear, but many people who claim to be rock-star programmers can’t even write a single line of sensible code.

-Hiring clueless developers can have frustrating outcomes to say the least.
+Hiring clueless developers can have frustrating outcomes, to say the least.
 Skill-based hiring helps bridge the talent gap.

 A simple and easy way to screen the candidates then is to ask them to write code for a simple problem.
 You shouldn’t be doing this over the phone.
 You shouldn’t be doing this by bringing the candidates in-house.
 It’s best done using an online tool.
 Choose an online compiler which will automatically evaluate the code and tell you the results.
-For example, Recruit supports multiple question types and over 30 programming languages, has a code player to capture a candidate’s keystrokes, a pre-built question library or an option to create a customizable one, plagiarism detector, and provisions to get candidate feedback, generate exhaustive reports, and take snapshots of remote candidates to check for impersonation.
+For example, Recruit supports multiple question types and over 30 programming languages, has a code player to capture a candidate’s keystrokes, a pre-built question library or an option to create a customizable one, a plagiarism detector, and provisions to get candidate feedback, generate exhaustive reports, and take snapshots of remote candidates to check for impersonation.